martinda/external-workspace-manager/README.md

 1. Set a root path common to multiple jobs
 2. Set a template common to multiple jobs
-3. Use multiple NFS volumes
+3. Use multiple physical disks

 The configuration file must be readable by the Groovy ConfigSlurper.
 To use the configuration file, use the `configfile` plugin argument: